-We are seeking to appoint an inspirational Deputy Head of Department to join our well established and successful English Department.
-This is a superb opportunity for an outstanding teacher who would relish the opportunity to advance their career working alongside a strong, forward thinking and innovative team.
-We are looking for an imaginative, highly motivated and committed individual who will further strengthen leadership across the College.
+We are seeking to appoint an inspirational teacher of English to join a strong, forward thinking and innovative team.
+We are looking for an imaginative, highly motivated and committed individual who will further strengthen teaching quality across the College to build on our impressive achievements to date.
+As a classroom teacher at Smith's Wood Sports College, you will be expected to lead and manage learning in your classroom, providing pupils with a first class educational experience.